 This last section might look something like this:

-That’s it.
-Chances are, you can have your year-end stakeholder letter finished in 45-60 minutes.
+Chances are, you can have your year-end investor and partner letter finished in 45-60 minutes.
 But the benefit of the communication will have much longer-lasting value.
-Just make sure to check on the pie so the crust doesn’t burn.

 Cheers from the s2s PR team!